AK51/cubesat/README.md

 ```
 i2cdetect -y 1
 ```
 I bought 3 MPU9250 and 2 of them do not have 0C address, only one works.
+And please short the SDA with EDA pin, short the SCL with ECL

 Reference: https://makersportal.com/blog/2019/11/11/raspberry-pi-python-accelerometer-gyroscope-magnetometer